21 Tips for Traveling to Peru

 What is Altitude Sickness?

-Altitude sickness, also known as ‘sororche’ in Peru, happens at heights of 8,000 feet (2,500m) above sea level.
-At high elevations of 8,000 feet and above, the air is “thinner”.
-This means there is less pressure, so despite the oxygen percentage staying the same, the air is less dense.
-Each breath you take contains less oxygen than normal.
-Because we have amazing biological protections in place to prevent oxygen deprivation, your body will counteract this by breathing faster to circulate blood quicker and get the same amount of oxygen it’s used to receiving.
+Altitude sickness, known as ‘sororche’ in Peru, happens 8,000 feet (2,500m) above sea level.
+At high elevations of 8,000 feet and above, the air is “thinner.”
+This means there is less pressure, so the air is less dense despite the oxygen percentage staying the same.
+Each breath you take contains less oxygen than usual.
+Because we have exceptional biological protections to prevent oxygen deprivation, your body will counteract this by breathing faster to circulate blood quicker and get the same amount of oxygen it’s used to receiving.
 For most people, this is traumatic for the body and results in various symptoms.

 Symptoms of Altitude Sickness

-Peru’s geography is very diverse and if you are traveling beyond Lima, you are most likely going to visit a high-elevation city during your trip.
+Peru’s geography is very diverse, and if you are traveling beyond Lima, you will most likely visit a city with a high elevation.
 The public health nerd in me furiously researched how to avoid altitude sickness before my trip.
 It did strike a bit of fear in me, as I am mildly asthmatic.
 But I wasn’t going to let it stop me from experiencing the unique beauty of Machu Picchu and Cusco.
-The crazy thing about altitude sickness is that you cannot predict whether you will get it or not.
-Your level of physical fitness, age, and gender have no effect on whether you will get altitude sickness.
+The crazy thing about altitude sickness is that you cannot predict whether you will get it.
+Your physical fitness, age, and gender do not affect whether you will get altitude sickness.
 However, people at increased risk for feeling its effects include those with heart or lung problems.

-The good news is that there are a plethora of ways to prevent altitude sickness.
+The good news is that there are many ways to prevent altitude sickness.

-• Acclimate at a lower altitude, and ascend slowly.
-My itinerary order completely changed once I learned about the acclimatization process.
+- Acclimate at a lower altitude and ascend slowly.
+My itinerary order wholly changed once I learned about the acclimatization process.
 I initially had Rainbow Mountain (17,000 feet above sea level) on the 2nd day of arriving in Peru.
-Thank God for the internets for saving my friends and I, that would have definitely been a struggle.
+Thank God for the internet for saving my friends and me; that would have been a struggle.
 A slow ascent is highly recommended.
 If possible, give your body time to get used to the altitude, as proper acclimatization is the best defense against altitude sickness.
-I reorganized our 9-Day itinerary to be acclimatization-friendly in the following way:
+I reorganized our 9-day itinerary to be acclimatization-friendly in the following way:

 Days 1-2: Lima (505 ft / 154 m)